slowtick/slowtick.github.io/pages/az-appgw-timeouts.md

 {% highlight shell %}
 # get physical path on app service instance to web.config
-az appservice web config show --resource-group MY-RES-GROUP -n dev-medbook-1 --query 'virtualApplications[].{virtualPath: virtualPath, physicalPath: physicalPath}'
+az appservice web config show --resource-group MY-RES-GROUP --name MY-APPSERVICE-APP --query 'virtualApplications[].{virtualPath: virtualPath, physicalPath: physicalPath}'
 {% endhighlight %}

 Following command can be used to get the contents of web.config